-Parson's Mountain is a 4 mile loop trail located near Abbeville, South Carolina and is rated as moderate.
-The trail is primarily used for hiking and is accessible year-round.
+Parson's Mountain Lake and Lookout Tower is a 4 mile moderately trafficked loop trail located near Abbeville, South Carolina that features a lake and is rated as moderate.
+The trail offers a number of activity options and is accessible year-round.

 I see there has not been a review for 2 years.
 I figure I'd give an update.
 Well, it can't be a good one.
 The trail is still in need of maintenance.
 Not just because of down'd trees, but there are so few markers and no signs leading hikers to the tower at the top, which you cannot go up into.
 We got turned about along with others, but found our way eventually.
 (Go where the arrows tell you!
 The trail around the pound/lake is currently impassable due to over-growth of tall thick reed grass.
 There were signs of wild hogs in the grass, but saw no actual hogs.
 The area was quiet however without a lot of people on the trail.
 Just needs better signs and some tender loving care.

 The mines are kind of interesting and the tower is cool.
 The swimming spot is nice too.
 My family and I also went camping there and it was really nice.
 I love the park, but the trail is not my favorite part.